 AutoNation, Inc. history, profile and history video

 AutoNation, Inc. operates as an automobile dealer.
 It offers a range of automotive products and services, including new vehicles, used vehicles, parts and automotive services, and automotive finance and insurance products.
 The company operates through three segments: Domestic, Import and Premium Luxury.
 The Domestic segment is comprised of retail automotive franchises that sell new vehicles manufactured by General Motors, Ford, and Chrysler.
 The Import segment is comprised of retail automotive franchises that sell new vehicles manufactured primarily by Toyota, Honda, and Nissan.
 The Premium Luxury segment is comprised of retail automotive franchises that sell new vehicles manufactured primarily by Mercedes, BMW, and Lexus.
 The company sells various core brands vehicles such as Ford, Toyota, Nissan, General Motors, Honda, Mercedes-Benz, BMW, and Chrysler.
-AutoNation was founded by Steven Richard Berrard and Harry Wayne Huizenga Sr. in 1991 and is headquartered in Fort Lauderdale, FL.“
+AutoNation was founded by Steven Richard Berrard and Harry Wayne Huizenga Sr. in 1991 and is headquartered in Fort Lauderdale, FL, United States.

 In 1981, Republic Industries was created, specializing in waste disposal.
 H. Wayne Huizenga became Chairman of the Board in 1995.
 Republic got into used auto sales with the purchase of Auto Nation USA in 1997, followed by Car Choice Inc. Republic began opening AutoNation used megastores.
 CarMax brought a lawsuit against Republic for copyright and trademark infringement.
 Republic’s sales for 1995 were $5.2 billion.